 Overall in 2019, parties other than the big two got 25.3% of first preference votes but only 3.3% of the seats.

-The result of such distortions is that false majority governments of the kind we have in Canada are even more common in Australia than they are here.
-Since 1975, Australia has had a majority government after every election but one (in 2010) and all of these were false majorities based on 39% to 48% of the popular vote, depending on the election.
+False majority governments of the kind we have in Canada are even more common in Australia than they are here.
+Since 1975, Australia has had a majority government after every election but one (in 2010) and all of these were false majorities based on 39% to 48% of the popular vote.

 Winner-take-all voting in Australia has produced right-wing governments in 32 of the last 50 years (64%).
-Three of those governments were wrong-winner outcomes, resulting in the opposite of voters’ intent (when the right-wing parties formed government despite winning less of the popular vote than the left-wing parties).
+Three of those governments were wrong-winner outcomes, resulting in the opposite of voters’ intent (when the right formed government despite winning less of the popular vote than the left).